The Mass Effect Trilogy is a series of Crowning Moments of Awesome.

-Grunt, if you choose to save the rachni queen again, will choose to do an epic You Shall Not Pass moment to hold off a small army of Ravagers by himself.
+Grunt will choose to do an epic You Shall Not Pass moment to hold off a small army of Ravagers by himself.
 He charges into them, shooting and punching and kicking and beating, before falling off a cliff into darkness, followed by more Ravagers.
 Weep those Manly Tears for the greatest krogan warrior ever to live.
 Then he comes out of the cave, covered in blood but still alive, and asks for something to eat.
 The best part of it all is the music during this scene: while Grunt is fighting off the Ravagers, the music is quiet and sad, a piano solo that confirms that our hero is fighting his final, doomed battle.
 And when Grunt survives, the music is a reprise of the triumphant, rising orchestral crescendo at the ending of the first game when Shepard crawls out of the wreckage, battered but alive.Needs to be seen to believed.

 Adding to that the requirement for him surviving is that next to saving the Rachni Queen in 1 you had finish his loyalty mission in 2.
-Which was to help him gain maturity and a clan, essentialy giving him a "family" and to learn how to control his rage.
+Which was to help him gain maturity and a clan, essentially giving him a "family" and to learn how to control his rage.
 This means he survives because he learned how to use his rage when necessary and have something to come back for.
 He must have had a major determination moment down there.

 From the same mission, you can see Grunt's squad pinned down by a group of Husk's.
-Grunt proceeds to grab a Ravenger, lift it completely over his head, and fling it into a chasm.
+Grunt proceeds to grab a Ravager, lift it completely over his head, and fling it into a chasm.
 What does he say while doing this?

 Sovereign: We are legion.
 The time of our return is coming.
 Our numbers will darken the sky of every world.

 Reaper vs. Thresher Maw.
 They are riding out to complete another mission but have to contend with a Reaper tank, all hope seems lost.
 Shepard is forced to go on foot when the Krogan convoy is taken out, travelling through an ancient Krogan city talking about the Thresher Maw to end all Thresher Maws on Tuchanka.
 When conversing with Wrex about it, they realize that Tuchanka is its' home too and won't like a Reaper stomping around.
 So, as shown during Grunt's rite of passage, they decide to summon the Thresher Maw and point it at the Reaper.
 The end result is insane.
-Shepard is literally running underfoot of the giant sentient spaceship trying to hit him with a beam of molten metal fired approaching the speed of light.
-He dodges and weaves through the incoming fire, avoids things that pop out of the ground too fast for you to even get a good look at them, and then narrowly avoids being stepped on by the Reaper.
+Shepard is literally running underfoot of the giant sentient spaceship trying to hit him/her with a beam of molten metal fired approaching the speed of light.
+S/He dodges and weaves through the incoming fire, avoids things that pop out of the ground too fast for you to even get a good look at them, and then narrowly avoids being stepped on by the Reaper.
 Then the drums are sounded, and you know the Maw is angry.
-The Maw lunges out of the ground and tackles the Reaper, wrestling for a minute before the Reaper gets an angle to shoot at it, only to miss because it went under ground again.
+The Maw lunges out of the ground and tackles the Reaper, wrestling for a minute before the Reaper gets an angle to shoot at it, only to miss because it went underground again.
 Then it resurfaces and wraps itself around the Reaper, crushing it and dragging the thing underground.
 James Vega gets it right pretty early in the video: "Holy shit!"